empus/armour/UPDATING.md

 	+ Enhancement:	Added support for other ircds without extended WHO response (raw 354), such as IRCnet

-		- Config var:	arm(cfg.ircd):		1: ircu/Undernet
+		- Config var:	arm(cfg.ircd):		1: ircu (Undernet/Quakenet)
-											2: IRCnet
+											2: IRCnet/EFnet

 	+ Enhancement: 	New config parameter for hostname of service clients, to better support networks other than Undernet

 		- Config var:	arm(cfg.servicehost):	hostname